nautobot/cookiecutter-nautobot-app/nautobot-app/{{ cookiecutter.project_slug }}/docs/dev/contributing.md

 The branching policy includes the following tenets:

-- The develop branch is the branch of the next major and minor paired version planned.
+- The `develop` branch is the branch of the next major and minor paired version planned.
-- PRs intended to add new features should be sourced from the develop branch.
+- PRs intended to add new features should be sourced from the `develop` branch.
+- PRs intended to fix issues in the Nautobot LTM compatible release should be sourced from the latest `ltm-<major.minor>` branch instead of `develop`.

 {{ cookiecutter.verbose_name }} will observe semantic versioning, as of 1.0.
-This may result in an quick turn around in minor versions to keep pace with an ever growing feature set.
+This may result in a quick turnaround in minor versions to keep pace with an ever growing feature set.

 ## Release Policy